Ancient Egyptian History See also:

 Historic News Video Archives - See AP Archive and related links, including links to video footage from the Associated Press, British Movietone, British Pathé and BBC Motion Gallery.

 Historical Maps - A large collection of historical maps dating from the 15th century onward; mostly U.S. maps.
 You can browse different collections, or search for maps by keyword.
 Click on a map to get a zoomable image (Library of Congress).
-For historical maps of all areas of the world, see Old Maps Online.
-Use the SEARCH function to find maps of a specific place; BROWSE is awkward to use (University of Portsmouth [UK] et al.).
+For historical maps of all areas of the world, see Old Maps Online [CAUTION: This site includes content from Wikipedia]; high school and up (University of Portsmouth [UK] et al.).
 Maps: Finding Our Place in the World [Archived page] explores the history of maps and mapmaking, with text and images (2007, Field Museum).
 Mercator's Map tells the story of Gerardus Mercator, a 16th century Flemish mapmaker who devised a new way of depicting the world on a flat plane (2020; TASS, the Russian News Agency).
 See also STATES & COUNTRIES.

 Historical Photos - See GENERAL HOMEWORK HELP: Pictures.